Problem Solving: integrated methodologies, tools and applications in Lean consulting

 This is the problem setting phase.
 It is a key stage because how the problem is defined influences the set of alternatives for the solution

-Solution implementation and corrective action implementation phase (through testing or pilot projects).
+Phase of implementing solutions and implementing corrective actions (through testing or pilot projects).
 Problem Solving fits into this phase.

 • In defining the corrective action to be implemented, it is important to ask: